synopse/mORMot2/src/net/README.md

 ## Network Communication

-All `mormot.net.*.pas` units define client/server communication as used by our framework, especially for its REST features.
+All `mormot.net.*.pas` units define client/server communication as used by our framework, especially for its REST features, over sockets, HTTP and WebSockets.